positanny13/positanny13/README.md

-Tanimowo Possible: I am an
+Tanimowo Possible

-Innovative and Scientifically rigorous undergraduate with a significant data science internship experience to bring to the table.
+I am an Innovative and Scientifically rigorous undergraduate with a significant data science internship experience to bring to the table.
 With a team-oriented attitude, I am eager to contribute my abilities in quantitative modeling, data integrity, visualization, and statistics.
 Also I’m excited to apply my passion for data science to the collaborative efforts of any team focused on insightful, high-quality data analytics and visualizations.